Trees for Sacred Places

 Holy Communion Lutheran Church planting 91 trees ~photo by Dave Warren, Courtesy of the Alliance for the Chesapeake Bay

-So far people of faith have planted over 900 trees!
+So far people of faith have planted 1700 trees!
 By planting trees, congregations are contributing to watershed restoration, community beauty, and engaging in care for God's Creation.

 Trees for Sacred Places is a partnership between Interfaith Partners for the Chesapeake (IPC) and the Alliance for the Chesapeake Bay offers congregations the following for FREE: